 Unmet Hours is a community-based support website similar to the popular StackExchange Q&A websites.
 Users can ask and answer questions and “vote” questions and answers up or down.
 Users can also subscribe to interesting topics and receive email notifications when new questions about the topic are asked—members of the EnergyPlus team subscribe to the tag ‘energyplus’.

 EnergyPlus Support Group on Yahoo!

 The EnergyPlus Support Yahoo!
 Group is an email-based user-to-user support group that is also monitored by the development team.
 The Group website also includes additional files and weather data not published on the EnergyPlus website.
 After joining the group, you can send messages to: [email protected].

 Real-Time Email and Phone Support

-The following organizations provide more individual email and/or phone support.
-If you want your organization added to this list, please contact [email protected].
+These organizations provide more individual email and/or phone support.

-The following organizations provide public and/or private EnergyPlus trainings and workshops.
-If you want your organization added to this list, please contact [email protected].
+Several organizations provide public and/or private EnergyPlus trainings and workshops.

 EnergyPlus University Course Teaching Material

 The following curriculum outline and accompanying PowerPoint slides are intended to aid professors in teaching a course on EnergyPlus.
 The course is designed for upper-level undergraduate as well as graduate students.
 The primary audience is students of mechanical or architectural engineering with a background in heat transfer and thermodynamics.
 Instructors in affiliated fields such as civil engineering, architecture, etc., may need to supplement some of the lecture material with more basic information on heat transfer, thermodynamics, engineering analysis, etc.